 Glenn Wilson, Head Coach

-Head Coach Glenn Wilson has worked with the Gators Triathlon Club for nearly 15 years and helped many young athletes to improve their running, cycling and swimming skills.
+Head Coach Glenn Wilson has worked with the Gators Triathlon Club for more than 15 years and helped many young athletes to improve their running, cycling and swimming skills.

 Coach Wilson started his athletic lifestyle as a competitive swimmer.
 He competed in NCAA Div I swimming in Utah and started coaching immediately after finishing his eligibility.
 His first head coaching position was with the Provo Dolphins.
 After winning State championships and qualifying several swimmers for Western Nationals and US Nationals, Coach Wilson accepted the position of National Swim Coach and Aquatics Director in Bermuda.
 Coaching three athletes to the Olympics as well as starting the first national triathlon team, Glenn's expertise became a demanded commodity.
 While coaching at the University of Miami, a minor position turned into interim coaching with Jack Nelson and the US National Women's team.